csanadszilagyi/laravel_admin/README.md

   - clone this repo
   - rename .env.example file to .env
   - set your database info and app name here
+  In your command prompt:
     - composer install
     - php artisan key:generate
     - composer dump-autoload
     - php artisan migrate:refresh --seed
       - it makes the migrations and adds users with roles: Admin, User 1, User 2, User 3
       - password for all users is: test77
     - to change frontend things, you can run: npm install, npm run dev